aifoundry-org/et-platform/esperanto-tools-libs/docs/MemoryManagement.rst

 * How DRAM is divided in our system and managed.

-Types of Tensors In The System
+Types of Buffers In The System
 ------------------------------

 When running a Machine Learninng model through Glow, we need to allocate different types of tensors in the device.
-Some of these tensors belong to the model (Filters, Weights, Biases, etc), while other tensors are internally created by Neuralizer when compiling the code, and thus other Backends do not require them (for example, Tensor Scales used by RISCV-ET TensorQuant instruction).
+Some of these tensors belong to the model (Filters, Weights, Biases, etc), while other tensors are internally created by Neuralizer when compiling the code, and thus other Backends do not require them (for example, Buffer Scales used by RISCV-ET BufferQuant instruction).

 The usage that the device is going to do from these tensors is also